algosup/2024-2025-project-2-serious-game-team-5/Documents/FunctionalSpecifications/FuncSpecs-Helper.md

-✅📝⏳
+✅ DONE
+📝 IN PROGRESS
+⏳ WAITING TO BE DONE

-0. Functional Specification
+📝 0.
+Functional Specification
-✅ 0.1 Approvals
+📝 0.1 Approvals
-✅ 0.2 Table of Contents
+📝 0.2 Table of Contents

 ✅ 1.
 Introduction
 ✅ 1.1 Overview